-There are mountains, and then there’s the Matterhorn!
+There are mountains — and then there’s the Matterhorn.

-Will humans be around to climb those mountains?
+Will anyone be here to climb it?

 Published as an artist book: MATTERHORN: Portrait of a Mountain \ Porträt eines Berges